Can Lifestyle Changes Really Improve Your Sex Life?

 Helpful practices:

-• Yoga or dance to reconnect with your sensuality and breath
+• Yoga or dance to reconnect with your breath, body, and sensuality.

-• Pelvic floor exercises to strengthen orgasmic potential
+• Pelvic floor exercises (like Kegels) to boost sensation and orgasm potential

 Try this: